Cogenesis of visible and dark matter in type-I Dirac seesaw: Cogenesis of visible and dark matter

 \subsection{Numerical solution of the Boltzmann equation}

 The model contains several free parameters associated with the neutrino sector and the dark sector.
 To explore the viable region of the parameter space, we perform a Markov Chain Monte Carlo (MCMC) scan over the model parameters.
 See Appendix \ref{app:mcmc} for the details on MCMC setup.
-In order to reduce the dimensionality of the scan, we assume $y_{\chi_1}=y_{\chi_2}=y_{\chi_3}\equiv y_\chi$, the dark singlet scalar ($\phi$) mass $m_\phi=5\times m_\chi$ and fix the singlet scalar ($\eta$) mass to $m_\eta=1~{\rm GeV}$.
-With these simplifying assumptions, the effective dimensionality of the parameter space is reduced to 9 namely \{$m_1,m_{N_1},m_{N_2}/m_{N_1},m_{N_3}/m_{N_2},m_\chi,v_\eta,a,b,y_\chi$\}.
+In order to reduce the dimensionality of the scan, we assume $y_{\chi_1}=y_{\chi_2}=y_{\chi_3}\equiv y_\chi$, the dark singlet scalar ($\phi$) mass $m_\phi=5\times m_\chi$ and fix the singlet scalar ($\eta$) mass to $m_\eta=1~{\rm GeV}$\footnote{We note that as long as the scalar masses are much smaller than $N_1$, the results remain unchanged.
+We also note that the choice of a general dark sector couplings: $y_{\chi_1} \neq y_{\chi_2} \neq y_{\chi_3}$, does not alter the overall conclusion of the study.}.
+With these simplifying assumptions, the effective dimensionality of the parameter space is reduced to 9, namely \{$m_1,m_{N_1},m_{N_2}/m_{N_1},m_{N_3}/m_{N_2},m_\chi,v_\eta,a,b,y_\chi$\}.
 The Yukawa coupling matrices entering the neutrino mass generation are parameterized using the Casas-Ibarra (CI) parametrization, as described in Appendix~\ref{app:yukawapara}.
 This parametrization allows us to reconstruct the Yukawa matrices $y_L$ and $y_R$ in terms of the low-energy neutrino parameters and a complex orthogonal matrix $R$, which we parameterize using a complex angle $\theta = a + i b$.
 In the numerical scan, we fix the neutrino mass-squared differences and mixing angles to their experimentally measured best-fit values \cite{deSalas:2020pgw}, while the lightest neutrino mass $m_1$ is treated as a free parameter.
 We solve the set of coupled Boltzmann equations numerically to determine the final baryon asymmetry and DM relic abundance.
 Before delving into the full parameter scan, we first consider four representative benchmark points, with DM masses spanning the MeV to multi-TeV range.
 These points are listed in Table \ref{tab:tab0}, and the corresponding evolution of the asymmetries is presented for illustration.